A pattern is a string which may contain the following special characters:

 (Kasparov*)

-This can match, among others, the strings "Kasparov"
+This can match, among others, the strings "Kasparov", and

 excluding the match of blanks and separating characters.